Calcium/vitamin D supplement (By mouth)

 Supplies your body with calcium if you need more than you get in your diet.
 Calcium helps prevent osteoporosis (weak or brittle bones).
 Vitamin D helps your body use the calcium.
 Calcium and vitamin D are minerals that your body needs to work properly.

 Cal-Citrate Plus Vitamin D, Calcarb 600 with Vitamin D, Calcet Petites, Calcitrate, Calcium 600MG+D, Caltrate 600 + D, Caltrate 600+D, Citracal + D, Citracal Calcium Citrate Petites with Vitamin D, Citracal Ultradense Calcium Citrate, Citracal Ultradense Calcium Citrate 250mg+D, Citracal Ultradense Calcium Citrate Petite w/Vit D, Citrus Calcium with Vitamin D, D-1000, D-2000There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to calcium or vitamin D (ergocalciferol).

 Tablet, Long Acting Tablet, Fizzy Tablet, Liquid Filled Capsule, Chewable Tablet

-- If you are using this medicine without a prescription, follow the instructions on the medicine label.
+- Follow the instructions on the medicine label if you are using this medicine without a prescription.
 Ask your pharmacist or health caregiver if you are not sure how much calcium you should take in one day.

 - Most calcium supplements should be taken with food, but some kinds of calcium (such as calcium citrate) can be taken with or without food.
 Ask your health care provider or read the label on the bottle to see if you need to take your specific kind of calcium with food.
 Drink a full glass of water (8 ounces) with each dose.